AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 <u>Cause</u>

-If you have/had an Adobe Commerce Cloud project and had added a user to the project, they would have been automatically granted Shared Access on their Primary MAGE ID.
-This would be indicated in the **Share Name** column showing *Cloud Shared Access from MAG[XYZ]*.
+If you have/had an Adobe Commerce Cloud project and had added a user to the project, they would have been automatically granted Shared Access on your Primary MAGE ID.
+This would be indicated in the **Share Name** column, showing *Cloud Shared Access from MAG[XYZ]*.

 <u>Solution</u>